 |

-Inspect the harness connector on the controller under test for loose connections.
-Go to Section 9A, "Checking body wiring systems for intermittent faults and contact problems".
+Inspect the harness connector on the controller being tested for contact problems.
+Go to Section 9A, "Checking Body Wiring Systems for Intermittent Malfunctions and Contact Failures."

 |